rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-05.md

 The team runs rustfmt in CI, but they're currently only looking for crashes (ICE — internal compiler error).
 They want get to a place where they could catch unintentional differences in code formatting, and enforce consistent style in CI.

 Alejandra González mentioned that getting changes into clippy is now bottlenecked by reviewers.
-Reviewing rustfmt code is complex.
+Reviewing clippy code is complex.
 There's a lot of things to check, and edge cases to investigate.
 But Alejandra stressed that if someone is interested, they'd be happy to teach them, and they'd appreciate the help.

 ### Recoverable integer overflow